-The Ministry of Commerce (MC) is part of an inter-ministerial commission, along with MINAL, MAT, and the MH, that defines the criteria for allowing imports of agricultural and processed food products.
-Commerce also supervises advertisements dealing with food, food quality, labels and health-related issues through the Autonomous National Service for Standardization, Quality, Metrology and Technical Regulations (Sencamer).
+The Ministry of Commerce (Ministerio de Comercio or MINCOMERCIO) main functions are related to Venezuela's industrial and commercial sectors, including policies regarding technical standards and intellectual property.
+Commerce is also part of an inter-ministerial commission along with MINAL, MAT and MINSALUD that define the criteria for allowing imports of agricultural and processed food products.
+Commerce also supervises advertisements dealing with food, food quality, labels and health-related issues through.